LAUKaHin/Genesis/README.md

 ### MarkItDown
 Please ensure you input file do not have these contents.
-1. Cannot convert image of folder to base64 string or either bytearray.
+1. Cannot convert image inside file to base64 string or either bytearray.
 2. Cannot convert Math symbol or LaTex to normal text.

 ## Template / Example